 - On vehicles equipped with the optional Electronic Vehicle Information Center (EVIC), refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information. - On vehicles not equipped with the optional EVIC perform the following steps: - 1.
 Enter your vehicle and close all doors. - 2.
 Fasten your seat belt.
 (Fastening the seat belt will cancel any chimes that may be confusing during this programming procedure.) - 3.
-Insert the Key Fob into the ignition switch. - LOCK position to the ON/RUN position a minimum of five times ending in the ON position (do not start the features in accordance with local laws. engine).
+Insert the Key Fob into the ignition switch. - LOCK position to the ON/RUN position a minimum of five times ending in the ON position (do not start the engine).